cboettig/ews-review/manuscript-w-refs.md

 Not all regime shifts are rapid.
 Some systems undergo bifurcations between qualitatively different, but quantitatively similar regimes.
 These transitions may be reversible.
-In a management setting, such qualitative changes may insignificant, so warning signals that detect such transitions may be effective "false positives."
+In a management setting, such qualitative changes may be insignificant, so warning signals that detect such transitions may be effective "false positives."